 Many hallucinations are triggered by things in the environment that cause seniors to think something else is happening.
 For example, a shiny spot on the floor may look like water.
 Voices on the television may cause an aging adult to think the people on the TV are in the room with him or her.
 Try to identify the source of your loved one’s hallucination so you can handle it right away.

 Symptoms such as hallucinations, confusion, and agitation are common in elderly people with dementia.
-Dementia can be challenging for seniors to manage, but they can maintain a higher quality of life with the help of professional dementia care.
-Richardson seniors can benefit greatly from the Cognitive Therapeutics Method (CTM), an activities-based program designed to promote cognitive health and delay the onset of dementia.
+Dementia can be challenging for seniors to manage, but they can maintain a higher quality of life with the help of professional dementia care Garland seniors can benefit greatly from the Cognitive Therapeutics Method (CTM), an activities-based program designed to promote cognitive health and delay the onset of dementia.
 CTM is included at no additional charge with any of the in-home care plans provided by Home Care Assistance.

 Types of Hallucinations